mr-atuzie/secureAuth_FE/README.md

 is a authentication platform designed to implement Two-Factor Authentication (2FA) using email.It provides a authentication mechanism that enhances security by requiring users to verify their identity through a code sent to their email and also Password Management system for Forget and Reset Password.

 ## Features
-- User registration and login with JWT-based authentication and HTTPS cookies
+- **User Authentication:** Secure user login and registration with JWT-based authentication, Password hashing and salting.
-- Password hashing and salting
-- Sending a unique verification code to the user's email during login
+- **2FA with email:** Sending a unique verification code to the user's email during login.
-- 2FA using a time-based one-time password (OTP) sent to user email
-- Password management system for Forgot and reset password
+- **Password management system:** Send one-time token  for Forgot and reset password.
+- **Responsive Design:** Fully responsive design ensuring a smooth experience on both desktop and mobile devices.

 ## Technologies Used
 ### Frontend